List of Blake's 7 characters: Vila Restal

-In the B7 audio series, Vila is played by Dean Harris, however, Michael Keating returned to the role for the story When Vila Met Gan.
+In the B7 audio series, Vila is played by Dean Harris; however, Michael Keating returned to the role for the story When Vila Met Gan.
 Keating reprised the role in several volumes of the Liberator Chronicles (a series of enhanced audiobooks released by Big Finish in a licence deal with B7 Enterprises) and the Classic Audio Adventures series produced by the same company, released from January 2014.

 Servalan

 Servalan was played by Jacqueline Pearce (in the B7 audio series, she is played by Daniela Nardini).
 She was the principal villain of the series.
-Her creator Terry Nation originally intended her to make a single appearance but she finally appeared in all four series, the only guest character to do so.
-She is principally concerned with organising efforts to destroy Blake and crush resistance to the Federation's rule.
+Series creator Terry Nation originally intended her to make only a single appearance but she went on to appear in all four series, the only guest character to do so.
+Initially a high-ranking commander in the Federation, she later organises a military coup and becomes President (in the series two finale "Star One"), before later being deposed herself and presumed dead, but actually returning under an alias, Commissioner Sleer.
+She is principally concerned with organising efforts to destroy Blake and his group, obtaining the Liberator and Orac, and crushing any and all resistance to the Federation's rule.
 She is quickly revealed to be a cold, calculating, ruthless sociopath who is not above using her sex appeal and charm to get what she wants.
-Tanith Lee, a scriptwriter on Blake’s 7, said that Pearce’s troubled existence - including her struggles with depression - fed into the character’s development.
-“It is, to some extent, based on her own life,” Lee said.
-“Given an actor of her power inhabiting the psychotic Servalan, how could I resist aiming for maximum emotional anguish?”
+Tanith Lee, a scriptwriter on Blake's 7, said that Pearce's troubled life – including her struggles with depression – fed into the character's development.
+"It is, to some extent, based on her own life," Lee said.
+"Given an actor of her power inhabiting the psychotic Servalan, how could I resist aiming for maximum emotional anguish?"

-In the novel Lucifer by Paul Darrow, set 20 years after the events of Gauda Prime, Avon and Servalan have their final confrontation: Servalan is killed by Avon's lover, Magda, before Avon escapes and recovers Orac.
-In Tony Attwood's non-canonical novel Afterlife, she is shot dead by Korell, Avon's former jailor and his and Vila's crewmate - herself a would-be dictator.
+Servalan's final appearance in the series was in the penultimate episode ("Warlord"), in which she successfully arranged for the Scorpio crew's secret base to be destroyed.
+She does not appear in "Blake", and is therefore presumed to be alive by the series' end.